-Restorative Justice is a way of responding to wrongdoing or conflict that seeks to repair the harms suffered, and to do so by actively involving the affected parties in respectful dialogue and decision-making.
+Restorative justice is a way of responding to wrongdoing or conflict that seeks to repair the harms suffered, and to do so by actively involving the affected parties in respectful dialogue and decision-making.

-Inter-agency Collaboration (PDF) is an article written by the Chair for Corrections' Practice journal.
+- The chair in restorative justice at Victoria University of Wellington: an inter-agency collaboration (PDF) is an article written by the Chair for Corrections' Practice journal.

 - Professor Marshall featured, in 2014, with a lead article in Policy Quarterly, a publication of the Institute for Governance and Policy Studies.
-In his piece Restoring What?
-The practice, promise and perils of restorative justice in New Zealand (PDF), Chris Marshall recognises that incorporating the principles of restorative justice into the criminal justice system is neither simple nor without risk.
+In his piece restoring what?
+The practice, promise, and perils of restorative justice in New Zealand (PDF), Chris Marshall recognises that incorporating the principles of restorative justice into the criminal justice system is neither simple nor without risk.

 Paper 2: Family Violence, the Law and Restorative Justice (PDF)